 At first glance they look bulky, however, they are cleverly designed to sit perfectly in your hand (much closer to the blade) when you squeeze them together.
 With conventional secateurs your hand sits at the end of the handle to give maximum leverage/power, I have always found this slightly uncomfortable.
 I have now bought my mother a pair for Christmas!

-They are better at snipping stems quickly, on plants like roses and fruit canes, with the added advantage of the mechanical opener (most secateurs are opened by the spring mechanism between the two grips).
+The Burwells are good at snipping stems quickly, on plants like roses, fruit canes and fruit trees with the added advantage of the mechanical opener (most secateurs are opened by a spring mechanism between the two grips).
 This mechanical system does really help when the blades get stuck together with sap, as they often can!